 Electronic parking meters are installed by the City of Austin on streets in areas with high amounts of visitors and demand for parking to help ensure equal access to parking for residents, businesses and visitors.
 Studies show that parking meters encourage parking turnover, increasing the amount of individuals that can access parking while also increasing businesses' access to parking spaces.

 Be sure to always read posted signage near and on the electronic parking meters for information on enforcement hours and maximum parking times.
 The City of Austin does not regulate or enforce parking on the University of Texas campus or within the State Capitol Complex.

-The City of Austin has partnered with car share service providers Car2Go and Zipcar to provide convenient, on street parking for customers.
+The City of Austin has partnered with car-share service provider Zipcar to provide convenient, on street parking for customers.

-Both Car2Go and Zipcar have designated spaces in Downtown Austin (marked by posted signs).
-Additionally, Car2Go vehicles may park at City of Austin metered spaces for free.
-Car share vehicles are still subject to most posted signs, and are not allowed to park in no-parking zones, fire zones, commercial zones, etc.
+Zipcar has designated spaces in Downtown Austin (marked by posted signs).
+Car-share vehicles are still subject to most posted signs, and are not allowed to park in no-parking zones, fire zones, commercial zones, etc.

-For more information about where Zipcar and Car2Go parking and service, please click-through to the websites below.
+For more information about where Zipcar parking and service, please visit Zipcar Austin's website.